 Letting Actuaries Have Their Say

-Because medical professionals intentionally corrupt death data, a reasonable differential between who died from flu, cancer, heart disease, or other illnesses including COVID can’t be made.
+Because medical professionals fraudulently corrupt death data, a reasonable differential between who died from flu, cancer, heart disease, or other illnesses including COVID can’t be made.
 Also, there’s a significant distinction between dying from COVID and dying with COVID, only this distinction gets lost in CDC data due to medical malfeasance.

 Table 10.1.
 Estimated Number of 2020 Deaths from All Causes, Including COVID, by Actuarial Method 1 (AM1).

 The results of applying our AM1 formula are shown in Table 10.1.
-The U.S. is on track to have 2,863,859 deaths in 2020 from something, including COVID.
+The U.S. is on track to have 2,863,859 deaths in 2020 as actuaries predicted pre-COVID.
 Similarly, New York is tracking to have 178,318 deaths from all causes and New Mexico 17,874.

 AM2: Total Deaths = [Deaths to Date / Days to Date] * (Days in Year)